-What is Bond Ladder?
+What Is A Bond Ladder?

-How to Create a Bond Ladder Strategy?
+How Does Bond Ladder Work?

-The investor may simply buy bonds of various maturities to create the bond ladder.
+The investor may buy bonds of various maturities to create the bond ladder.
 However, a few things that the investor should keep in mind are as follow:

 #1 – Not use Callable Bonds